typhdotcom/diaspora/README.md

 * `DynamicGraph.edge_count`
 * `DynamicGraph.cyclomatic_number` — counts cycles (for connected graphs).

-Edge removal, capacity, and evolution:
+Edge removal and evolution:

 * `remove_edge` — deletes an undirected edge (both orientations).
-* `latent_capacity_growth` — when an active edge breaks, its σ(i,j)² contribution moves from realized to latent capacity.
-* `energy_drop_on_break` — the total strain energy on active edges drops by exactly the strain stored in the broken edge.
 * `find_overstressed_edge` — pick an active edge with highest strain above threshold.
-* `evolve_step` — perform one "break" if needed, otherwise leave the graph unchanged.
+* `evolve_step` — perform one "break" if needed.
-* `evolve_changes_only_if_overstressed` / `evolve_decreases_card` — evolution only modifies the graph by breaking overstressed edges, and strictly reduces the number of active edges when it does.
-* `evolve` / `run_universe` — proof-carrying simulation that evolves until equilibrium (see `Universe.lean`); together with `simulation_entropy_nondecreasing` in `Universe.lean`, this packages a simple “entropy” statement: latent capacity cannot decrease along the run.

-This gives a very bare-bones, graph-theoretic “arrow of time”: valid evolution chains always move from lower to higher (or equal) latent capacity.
+Dynamic energy:

+* `dynamic_strain_energy G ϕ σ` — strain summed only over active edges.
+* `energy_drop_on_break` — breaking an edge reduces this energy by exactly that edge’s strain.
+* `is_equilibrium` — no edge exceeds `C_max`; `equilibrium_is_stable` shows that in this case `evolve_step` is a no-op.

+There’s a simple entropy-like quantity hiding here: the **latent capacity** of `σ` with respect to `G` (how much strain lives on broken edges).
+Along any valid evolution chain, latent capacity is non-decreasing; breaking an edge moves some capacity from "realized" to "latent" and never back.
+That gives a bare-bones arrow of time: a partial order on graphs where history is exactly which edges paid the price for the frustration.

+#### Universe evolution (the main loop)

+**`Diaspora/Universe.lean`**

+This is the proof-carrying simulation engine:

+* `EvolutionChain n σ G` — inductive type of valid histories, step-by-step edge breaks.
+* `evolve` — given a solver `solver : DynamicGraph n → C1 n → C0 n`, repeatedly:

+  1. Solve for a potential `ϕ`.
+  2. Find an overstressed edge.
+  3. Break it and extend the chain.
+* `run_universe` — start from an initial graph `G₀` and run `evolve`.

+Main structural statement:

+* `simulation_entropy_nondecreasing` — latent capacity with respect to `σ`
+  never decreases along this simulation.
+Once capacity has moved to broken edges, it doesn’t come back; the “time” of the universe is literally the accumulation of irreversibly latent strain.

-“Black hole” metaphor:
+“Black hole” metaphor (in the TopologyChange layer):

 * `black_hole_formation` packages:

   1. **Some edge must break** under high frustration.
   2. A harmonic form with positive norm appears.
   3. External observers measuring holonomy “see only γ” (no-hair analogue).

-There’s a simple entropy-like quantity hiding here: the **latent capacity** of `σ` with respect to `G` (how much strain lives on broken edges).
-Along any valid evolution chain, latent capacity is non-decreasing; breaking an edge moves some capacity from "realized" to "latent" and never back.
-That gives a very bare-bones arrow of time: a partial order on graphs where history is exactly which edges paid the price for the frustration.

 ### 5. Toy systems and named stories